ansell/fail2ban-filters/README.md

 ## Filters

+Each of the filters can be used independently.

 ### Nginx HTTP no verb

 The `nginx-http-no-verb` filter uses the expected syntax of the HTTP Request line to identify unexpected HTTP queries that were sent to Nginx.